Gaps After Braces: Why They Happen & What to Do.

 Some of these issues can't be corrected.
 You can't stop yourself from talking or chewing, for example, and your wisdom teeth may appear whether you want them or not.
 But there are plenty of things you could do after treatment that could make your teeth move.

-Wearing The Wrong Retainer
+The Wrong Retainer

-How to protect your investment.
+How to Protect your Investment

 It's clear that wearing retainers is one of the best ways to ensure that you don't develop gaps in your teeth after braces.
 But there are many other steps you can take to keep your smile looking its best.

-Make sure gaps are minimized by:
+Make sure gaps are minimized by doing these things:

-Using Your Teeth Appropriately
+Use your Teeth Appropriately

-Keeping Things Clean
+Keep Things Clean

-Staying In Touch With Your Treatment Team
+Stay In Touch with your Treatment Team

-What happens when a gap forms?
+What Happens when a Gap Forms?

-If gaps are very small, your doctor may use modified retainers to push your teeth back into place.
+Orthodontists may not offer the same protections, but it's worthwhile to ask if problems appear.\ \ If not, you could consider another form of treatment.
+If you used braces the first time, teeth aligners could be a good choice for dental corrections after treatment ends. \ \ If gaps are very small, your doctor may use modified retainers to push your teeth back into place.
 But if the gaps are bigger, you may need another round of treatment with aligners or braces to ensure that your teeth move back into position.

 Orthodontic Teeth Movement.
 (2010).
 Science Direct.